convospot/convospot-www/php/user/pages/01.home/_3_wrapper/3_wrapper.md

         style: style1
         image: widget.png
         title: "Engage customers with automation"
-        body: "For your business, it maybe a luxury to have 24/7 live chat.
-Convospot's chatbots can **automatically talk** to your customers.
-They learn from past conversations and improve themselves."
+        body: "Convospot can **automatically talk** to your customers.
+Based on foundational knowledge, they can learn from new conversations and continuously improve themselves."
         button_url: #
         button_caption: Learn more
     two: